fskeen/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?
+#### 1. What is the DOM?

+The DOM is a model of your website that the browser constructs when it renders your page.
+It isn't the actual HTML, more like a slightly reorganized copy, but altering the DOM does affect what your user sees when they access your page.
+This can be used to create effects and change the content of the page without altering the actual real HTML/JS/CSS that underpins it.

-2. What is an event?
+#### 2. What is an event?

+An event is an interaction the user has with the page, or the page has with itself (or a backend source).
+There are different kinds of interactions -- the user clicks, the page loads, the user copies text, etc.

-3. What is an event listener?
+#### 3. What is an event listener?

+An event listener is a bit of code that monitors sections of the page for a specific event.
+"When the user clicks HERE," the listener plans, "I will expand the menu!"
+It's kind of like holding your action in D&D 5e.

-4. Why would we convert a NodeList into an Array?
+#### 4. Why would we convert a NodeList into an Array?

+Nodelists are array-like objects, but do not have all the methods (and therefore, all the flexibility) of true arrays.

-5. What is a component?
+#### 5. What is a component?

+A component is set of reusable code that can be used to build or style similar elements/pages.
+If you set up your naming conventions correctly, you should be able to use them across projects -- when you make components, you're making future work easier on yourself by making "drop and go" code so you don't have to reinvent the wheel every time.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE.

 ## Minimum Viable Product